 Home Health Burnout syndrome: causes, symptoms, what to do

-Very often faced with the phenomenon of emotional burnout, we confuse it with the usual blues caused by fatigue and the need to solve daily life problems.
-In fact, this is a very dangerous mental state, which must be recognized in time and measures must be taken to "recover" as soon as possible.
+Very often, when faced with the phenomenon of emotional burnout, we confuse it with ordinary blues caused by fatigue and the need to solve daily life problems.
+In fact, this is a very dangerous mental condition that needs to be recognized in time and measures taken for a speedy “recovery.”

-Burnout syndrome is characterized by loss of energy, moral, mental and physical exhaustion, most often associated with problems at work.
-It becomes difficult for a person who until recently could complete many daily tasks to concentrate on their direct duties, to the extent that he simply does not want to get out of bed in the morning.
-The day drags on endlessly, everything falls out of hand, relations with colleagues and loved ones are becoming more and more tense, because those around you and even yourself " sick" do not understand that this is not just a bad mood and character traits.
-Working in an emergency mode, a person emotionally "wears out", but this process does not occur suddenly, but gradually, over several months and even years.
-Thus, people delay the development of the "incubation" period.
-And not finding a way to replenish moral strength in time, they bring their condition to the limit of possibilities.
+Burnout syndrome is characterized by a loss of strength, moral, mental and physical exhaustion, most often associated with problems at work.
+A person who until recently could complete many daily tasks finds it difficult to concentrate on his direct responsibilities, to the point that he simply does not want to get out of bed in the morning.
+The day drags on endlessly, everything falls out of hand, relationships with colleagues and loved ones become more and more tense, because those around you and even yourself “ sick" They don’t understand that this is not just a bad mood and character traits.
+Working in emergency mode, a person becomes emotionally “worn out,” but this process does not happen suddenly, but gradually, over several months and even years.
+Thus, people delay the development of the “incubation” period.
+And not finding a way to replenish their moral strength in time, they bring their condition to the limit of their capabilities.

-Herbert Freudenberg was the first to diagnose and describe such a phenomenon as emotional burnout relatively recently - in the 70s of the last century.
-The American specialist noted that people often suffer from it, who are obliged to perform daily routine work in a tense rhythm and face the human factor at the same time.
-If at the same time all efforts are not rewarded properly, the person feels underestimated, quickly gets tired and loses interest in everything.
+Herbert Freudenberg was the first to diagnose and describe the phenomenon of emotional burnout relatively recently - in the 70s of the last century.
+The American specialist noted that it often affects people who are required to perform routine work every day in a stressful rhythm and at the same time face the human factor.
+If all efforts are not properly rewarded, a person feels underappreciated, quickly gets tired and loses interest in everything.

-Psychiatrists note that most of those who show a similar reaction to stress, are unstable, tend to dream and idealize their work.
-Such professions as a doctor, teacher, manager, leader, psychologist are at risk and require special attention.
-Creative people - writers, artists, designers, are also at risk, since their success often depends on the opinion of the audience.
-After all, even a housewife can have a nervous breakdown and young mom, for whom the execution of monotonous affairs turns into a real hard labor.
+Psychiatrists note that the majority of those who exhibit a similar reaction to stress, unstable, prone to daydreaming and idealizing their work.
+Professions such as doctor, teacher, manager, leader, psychologist are at risk and require special attention.
+Creative people - writers, artists, designers - are also at risk, since their success often depends on the opinion of the audience.
+After all, even a housewife can have a nervous breakdown young mommy for whom doing monotonous tasks turns into real hard labor.

 2011